 Monitors measuring 24 inches, offering Full HD resolution and a few additional features are quickly becoming the default option in the budget PC display market.
 Enter the HP 24mh monitor, a beautiful budget display designed for office users as well home entertainment.
 Other notable frills include IPS technology and built-in speakers that are intended to be more than just occasional.

-Simply put, the HP 24mh falls in between the cheapest screens in this category, which typically lack HDR and USB-C support, while undercutting truly professional grade content creation models like the 34-inch LG 34GP83A-B with G-Sync support, a 1ms refresh rate and a curved QHD (3440 X 1440) display.
-Time to find out if HP has successfully managed to navigated a clear path between those two extremes.
+Simply put, the HP 24mh falls in between the cheapest screens in this category, which typically lack HDR and USB-C support, while undercutting truly professional-grade content creation models like the 27-inch Asus VG278Q with G-Sync support, a 1ms refresh rate, and a curved QHD (3440 X 1440) display.
+Time to find out if HP has successfully managed to navigate a clear path between those two extremes.

 Design & Features